-To use the Impala server host name as the fully qualified domain name for Kerberos authentication, type \HOST in the Host FQDN field.
+To use the Impala server host name as the fully qualified domain name for Kerberos authentication, in the Host FQDN field, type HOST.

-5. In the Service Name field, type the service name of the Impala server.
+- 5. In the Service Name field, type the service name of the Impala server. - 6.
+In the Thrift Transport list, select the transport protocol to use in the Thrift layer.